dotnet/extensions/README.md

 ## Usage

 The primary use case is for applications built with Mono WebAssembly or Blazor.
-It's not expected that developers will typically use this library separately from Mono WebAssembly, Blazor, or a similar technology.
+It's not expected that developers will typically use these libraries separately from Mono WebAssembly, Blazor, or a similar technology.

-To use this library separately, you would need to implement your own subclass of `JSRuntimeBase` (or `JSInProcessRuntimeBase`) and override `BeginInvokeJS`/`InvokeJS` to provide your own mechanism to transport call information between .NET and JS runtimes.

 ## How to build and test